c0d3z3r0/ctf-backend/README.md

 deactivate
 ~~~

+### E-Mail Settings

+Do not set the mail settings in `settings.py`.
+Instead go to the admin interface to `Settings > General Backend Settings`.

 ## Updating

 Since we use a git-hook you just need to do a `git pull` inside the base directory.
 When there are no errors, that's all you have to do :-)